 \section{Introduction}

 Classical Cepheids are probably the best-known and most important pulsating variable stars.
-Since in 1912 Henrietta Swan Leavitt determined for the first time their Period-Luminosity relation \citep{Leavitt1912}, Classical Cepheids have become the first ladder of the extragalactic distance scale, as they provide accurate distances in the Local Universe.
-Now, in the Gaia era, the expected thousands of Cepheids that are going to be detected \citep{Eyer2000,Windmark2011,Mor2015}, place again this classical variable stars in a privileged position when studying the structure of the Milky Way.
-In this work we plan to update the Besan\c{c}on Galaxy Model (BGM) youngest populations making it capable to simulate a reliable population of Cepheids.
-With this new configuration, and as a first step, we aim to use the Classical Cepheids, as tracers of intermediate-mass population, to constrain the Initial Mass Function of the thin disc.
+Since Henrietta Swan Leavitt determined for the first time, in 1912, their period-luminosity relation \citep{Leavitt1912}, classical Cepheids have become the first ladder of the extragalactic distance scale, since they provide accurate distances in the Local Universe.
+Now, in the Gaia era, the expected thousands of Cepheids that are going to be detected \citep{Eyer2000,Windmark2011,Mor2015}, again place these classical variable stars in a privileged position when studying the structure of the Milky Way.
+In this work we plan to update the youngest populations in the Besan\c{c}on Galaxy Model (BGM) making it capable to simulate a reliable population of Cepheids.
+With this new configuration, and as a first step, we aim to use the classical Cepheids as tracers of intermediate-mass population to constrain the initial mass function (IMF) of the thin disc.

-The Initial Mass Function (IMF) describes the mass distribution of a star formation episode.
-Together with the Star Formation History (SFH), it is one of the most important functions to characterise the evolution of the stellar populations in the Milky Way and external galaxies.
-The chemical composition and luminosity of galaxies is directly influenced by the IMF as it determines the baryonic content and the light of the Universe. \cite{Salpeter1955} was the first to describe the IMF as a simple power-law $dN= \xi (m)dm=k m^{-\alpha}dm$ and he estimated a power-law index of $\alpha=2.35$ considering an age of the Milky Way of 6 Gyr.
-Since then, several fundamental works on the empirical derivation of the Galactic IMF have been written, such those of \cite{Schmidt1959}, \cite{MS79}, \cite{Scalo1986}, \cite{KTG93} and \cite{KroupaSci2002} among others.
+The IMF describes the mass distribution of a star formation episode.
+Together with the star formation history (SFH), it is one of the most important functions to characterise the evolution of the stellar populations in the Milky Way and external galaxies.
+The chemical composition and luminosity of galaxies is directly influenced by the IMF as it determines the baryonic content and the light of the Universe. \cite{Salpeter1955} was the first to describe the IMF as a simple power law $dN= \xi (m)dm=k m^{-\alpha}dm$ and he estimated a power-law index of $\alpha=2.35,$ taking into consideration an age of 6 Gyr for the Milky Way.
+Since then, several fundamental works on the empirical derivation of the Galactic IMF have been written, such those of \cite{Schmidt1959}, \cite{MS79}, \cite{Scalo1986}, \cite{KTG93}, and \cite{KroupaSci2002} among others.
 Even so, the shape of the IMF is still a matter of debate, in particular for the high and intermediate stellar mass range.